unumam/unumam.github.io/index.md

-We are a privately owned software company. <br/>
-We are working on ~*potentially*~ fastest analytics framework on the planet. <br/>
+We are a software company working on a high-performance analytics library.<br/> We want to train & apply Artificial Intelligence on the scale beyond current limits.
-We want to scale Machine Learning to the size of datasets and networks never seen before.

 ## Our Approach